CanteenApp/Canteen/README.md

 grunt server-dev
 ```

-Navigat to `http://localhost:3333` on your web browser.
+Navigate to `http://localhost:3333` on your web browser.

 ### Roadmap